HITECHCRIME/HC_SG31_No_Help/README.md

 0:32

-first ya shoot then ask
-then ya fucking bite, put out the flame on edge of the knife edge of the knife charred me dash then assign the blame my helping hand covered in blood marks fuck you works like a charm, forgot when your name repelled blades
+first ya shoot then ask, then ya fucking bite, put out the flame on edge of the knife edge of the knife charred me - dash then assign the blame to my helping hand

+covered in blood marks saying
+fuck you works (again) like a charm, forgot your name repelled the blades

 scags of unknown origin
 they come from attention hoes